Conservation and Service

 There are seven different William T. Hornaday Awards that may be earned by Boy Scouts, Varsity Scouts, and adult Scouters.
 The Silver and Bronze medals are the highest, most distinguished youth conservation awards.
 Each medal requires earning a number of merit badges and performing three (Bronze) or four (Silver) conservation projects that demonstrate research, planning, leadership, involvement of others, and a positive impact on the local community.
 Click here for brochure.

-Click here for more information about the Hornaday Awards .
+Click here for more information about the Hornaday Awards and project workbook.

 Keep America Beautiful Award